 (a) Gifts from People Whom We Serve.
 Employees are prohibited from soliciting tips, personal gratuities or gifts from people we serve and their family members, and from accepting monetary tips or gratuities.
 Employees may accept gratuities and gifts of a nominal value from the people we serve and their family members.
+Employees should be aware that certain licensing or certifications come with their own specific code of conduct which may prohibit the acceptance of any such gift or gratuity.
+Employees should always abide by the most stringent guidelines affecting their role with WNYIL, Inc. If a person we serve or another individual wishes
-If a person we serve or another individual wishes to present a monetary gift, they should be referred to the Corporate Compliance office.

-- (b) Gifts Influencing Decision-making.
+- to present a monetary gift, they should be referred to the Corporate Compliance office. - (b) Gifts Influencing Decision-making.
 Employees shall not accept gifts, favors, services, lodging or other things of value to the extent that decision-making or actions affecting WNYIL Inc. might be influenced.
 Similarly, the offer or giving of money, services or other things of value with the expectation of influencing the judgment or decision-making process of any purchaser, supplier, customer, government official or other person by WNYIL Inc. is absolutely prohibited.
 Any such conduct must be reported immediately either to their Supervisor or to WNYIL Inc.'s CHRCO. - (c) Gifts from Existing Vendors.
 Employees may retain gifts from vendors, which have a nominal value.
 (WNYIL Inc. has made no attempt to define "nominal" as a specific dollar value.
 Rather, WNYIL Inc. expects its employees to exercise good judgment and discretion in accepting gifts).
 If an employee has any concern whether a gift should be accepted, the employee should consult with their supervisor.
 To the extent possible, these gifts should be shared with the employees' co-workers.
 Employees shall not accept excessive gifts, meals, expensive lodging or other offers of goods or services, which have more than a nominal value, nor may they solicit gifts from vendors, suppliers, contractors or other persons. - (d) Vendor Sponsored Lodging.
 At a vendor's invitation, an individual may accept meals or refreshments at the vendor's expense.
 Occasional attendance at a local theater or sporting event, or similar lodging at vendor expense may also be accepted.
 In most circumstances, a regular business representative of the vendor should be in attendance with the employee.
 Nothing in this policy shall prohibit a business unit or supervisor from establishing stricter rules relating to the acceptance of gifts, gratuities or other things of value from vendors.

-Standard 5.2: Workshops, seminars and training sessions

-Attendance at local, vendor-sponsored workshops, seminars and training sessions is permitted only with the approval of an employee's supervisor.
+Standard 5.2: Workshops, seminars and training sessions Attendance at local, vendor-sponsored workshops, seminars and training sessions is permitted only with the approval of an employee's supervisor.